riraum/forward/README.md

 E.g. `git checkout -b 00_setup`

+Make sure to commit often, ideally after each task is done.

-Once you have completed the exercise, commit your changes and push them to this branch.
-Then create a pull request to merge this branch.
+Once you have completed the exercise, push your branch to GitHub.
+Then create a pull request to merge this branch and request review from `nobe4`.
 Any review/comments will be added to the pull request.

 Once everything looks good and the PR has been approved, merge it, delete the